zupit-it/pipeline-templates/README.md

 - NATIVE_CI_LABELS: the *labels* to select the correct *github-runner* that will execute workflows **WITHOUT** docker.
 The format is a stringified JSON list of labels.
 - CONTAINER_CI_LABELS: the *labels* to select the correct *github-runner* that will execute workflows **WITH** docker.
 The format is a stringified JSON list of labels.
 - WORKING_DIRECTORY: The directory where the runner can execute all the commands.
-- PYTHON_IMAGE: The Python Docker image where the runner execute all the commands
+- PYTHON_IMAGE: The Python Docker image where the runner execute all the commands.

-In addition, this workflow makes COVERAGE_ARTIFACT_NAME optional:
+In addition, it is possible to specify this optional input:
 - COVERAGE_ARTIFACT_NAME: The artifact's name for the *coverage-django.xml* file.
 By default is **coverage-django.xml**.

 This is an example to show how data should be formatted.